Sultan Azlan Shah Cup

 The Sultan Azlan Shah Cup is an annual invitational international men's field hockey tournament held in Malaysia.
 It began in 1983 as a biennial contest.
-The tournament became an annual event after 1998, following its growth and popularity.
-The tournament is named after the ninth Yang di-Pertuan Agong (King) of Malaysia, Sultan Azlan Shah, a supporter of field hockey.
+The tournament became an annual event from 1998, following its growth and popularity.
+The tournament is named after the ninth Yang di-Pertuan Agong (king) of Malaysia, Sultan Azlan Shah, a supporter of field hockey.

 Since 2007 the tournament has been held at the Azlan Shah Stadium in Ipoh, Perak.
 Kuala Lumpur and Penang have also hosted the tournament.

+Australia have won the tournament a record 10 times, followed by India and Pakistan winning five and three times, respectively.

 Results

-Summary
+Tournament Summary

 Below is a list of teams that have finished in the top four positions in the tournament: